janakpandey/janakpandey/README.md

 Backend and AI Engineer
 -----------------------

-👋 Hi, I'm a Computer Engineering student passionate about Artificial Intelligence and Machine Learning.
+👋 Hi, I'm a Computer Engineer passionate about Artificial Intelligence and Machine Learning.

 🤖 I am actively learning and building projects in AI/ML, with a particular interest in Large Language Models (LLMs), Agentic AI, Retrieval-Augmented Generation (RAG), and Natural Language Processing (NLP).
 I enjoy designing intelligent systems that can reason, retrieve information, and automate complex tasks.